 Hidden away near Humphrey’s Peak, the highest point in the state of Arizona, the remains of a plane crash that killed eight people can still be found, a junked memorial to their tragic accident.

-During the night of September 25, 1944, a U.S. Army Air Force B-24 Liberator Bomber crashed into a boulder field near the top of Humphrey’s Peak, obliterating the craft and killing the eight members of crew on board.
+During the night of September 25, 1944, a U.S. Army Corps B-24 Liberator Bomber crashed into a boulder field near the top of Humphrey’s Peak, obliterating the craft and killing the eight members of crew on board.
 The remote crash site, located high up, in a largely inaccessible portion of the slopes, was left essentially how it was when the crash occurred, with engine parts and silvery metal sticking out all over among the boulders.